NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can be done on whiff
   - Does not lift on block
 - 4B does not push on block
+- 4BB(B)
+  - Increased duration
+  - Lower angle
-- 4BB(B) increased duration, lower angle, hand knockdown
+  - Hard knockdown
 - 2B lift increased
 - 2BA(A) and 2BAA(A) adjusted hand to clasp on Gaara's arm properly
 - 2BAA now has extensions into 2A and 6A (2BAA6A , 2BAA2A)